-Take a few minutes and step into the life of a Platinum Teacher at Achievement Prep.
-This is meant to provide an idea of what working at Achievement Prep entails from the perspective of our Platinum Teachers.
+Take a few minutes and step into the life of a Platinum Teacher and Oxygen Member at Achievement Prep.
+This is meant to provide an idea of what working at Achievement Prep entails from the perspective of our campus-based staff.

 Wahler Place Elementary Campus